bluepeach1121/flowmatching/readme.md

 ## 1) Flow Matching (intuitive)
 So in flowmatching, we have 2 distribution, noise and the target distribution .
 Then we define a simple path from the noise to the HR image and train the network to predict the velocity (velocity is a vector) that keeps a sample moving along that path.
 The neural network becomes a vector field in which we can give it a sample at a given time and were gonna get the velocity.
 At inference we start from noise and integrate the learned velocity field for a few steps to reach the SR output.

-We purposely use the straight‑line path so the target velocity is constant along the path—great for stability and its just easier to understand.
+We purposely use the straight‑line path so the target velocity is constant along the path.
+Good for stability and its just easier to understand.

 ---

 ## 2) Training
 - Starting with only 1k optimizer steps we saw very low metrics: PSNR ≈ 6–7 dB, SSIM ≈ 0.04–0.05.
-- As we kept training, quality improved rapidly, then slowed down.
 - After 10k steps on DIV2K with our small GPU, we reached PSNR = 27.21 dB and SSIM = 0.9069.
 ---